 All Westside Voice and Swallowing Disorders teachers are licensed to teach by the state.
 Many also have certifications or licenses for specific read more

-Brittany Palmer is a Clinical Fellow at Westside Voice, who specializes in working with adults with voice and swallowing disorders.
+Brittany Palmer is a certified and licensed speech-language pathologist at Westside Voice, who specializes in working with adults with voice and swallowing disorders.
 She received a Master of Science in Communication Disorders from Western Kentucky University in December, 2016.
 Her background is in vocal performance with degrees from The Eastman School of Music and Florida State University and she has been performing professionally for over ten years.

 Ms. Palmer is certified/trained in the Lee Silverman Voice Treatment-LOUD (LSVT), laryngeal massage, and Lessac-Madsen Resonant Voice Therapy, and Compton Accent Modification.
 She obtained experience working with a variety of patients with voice and swallowing disorders in the inpatient and outpatient settings at Montefiore Medical Center.

 She continues to perform professionally in the US and abroad and is also an adjunct instructor at Yeshiva University.
-Ms. Palmer is delighted to join Amanda Hembree at Westside Voice and looks forward to building new client relations under Amanda's guidance.
+Ms. Palmer is delighted to join Amanda Hembree at Westside Voice and looks forward to helping individuals with communication challenges.

 Amanda C. Hembree, MA CCC-SLP is a Speech-Language Pathologist with nearly 20 years of expertise in voice and swallowing disorders, adult language disorders, neurological disorders of speech and swallowing and post-surgical head and neck rehabilitation.
 Ms. Hembree is a graduate of Valparaiso University, where she received a BM in voice performance & BA in Communication Disorders and received her Master's Degree in Speech - Language Pathology from New York University.